lavaldi/shades-of-purple-vscode-terminal/README.md

 ## Put `Shades of Purple` In Other Places

-I have built other `Shades of Purple` themes for different software.
+[@ahmadawais](https://github.com/ahmadawais/) has built other `Shades of Purple` themes for different software.
 Here's a list.

 - 🦄 [VSCode theme](https://github.com/ahmadawais/shades-of-purple-vscode) — Shades of Purple
 - 🦄 [iTerm2 theme](https://github.com/ahmadawais/shades-of-purple-iterm2) — Shades of Purple